Jacque Fresco: Views on Fresco

 Fresco's critical view of modern economics has been compared to Thorstein Veblen's concept of "the predatory phase in human development", according to an article in the journal Society and Business Review.
 Grønborg has labeled other facets of Fresco's ideology a "tabula rasa approach".

 Synergetics theorist Arthur Coulter called Fresco's city designs "organic" and "evolutionary", rather than revolutionary.
 Coulter posits such cities as the answer to Walter B. Cannon's idea of achieving homeostasis for society.

 Hypothetical form of government

 Fresco described his form of governance in this way: "The aims of The Venus Project have no parallel in history, not with communism, socialism, fascism or any other political ideology.
 This is true because cybernation is of recent origin.
 With this system, the system of financial influence and control will no longer exist."

-Ludwig von Mises Institute scholar Robert P. Murphy has raised the economic calculation problem against a resource-based economy.
-In a resource-based economy, Murphy believes there would be no ability to calculate the availability and desirability of resources because the price mechanism is not utilized.
-Addressing this aspect, another article in the Quarterly Journal of Austrian Economics states criticism of "central plannings" computation problem applies to the ideas of Fresco.

 Question of utopianism

 The Venus Project states on its website that it is not utopian.
 Writing for the Copenhagen Institute for Futures Studies, Nikolina Olsen-Rule supports this idea, writing: "For most people, the promise of the project sounds like an unattainable utopia, but if you examine it more closely, there are surprisingly many scientifically founded arguments that open up an entire new world of possibilities."

 Morten Grønborg, also of Copenhagen Institute for Futures Studies, comments that the Venus Project is "this visionary idea of a future society has many characteristics in common with the utopia. ... the word utopia carries a double meaning, since in Greek it can mean both the good place (eutopia) and the nonexisting place (outopia).
 A good place is precisely what Fresco has devoted his life to describing and fighting for."